 Vinyl Corner Bead Flanges

 Wide flange corner bead is perfect for irregular corners and deep fills.
-Standard 2 1/2” vinyl corner bead also offers a perforated flange to enhance joint compound adhesion.
+Standard 2 1/2” vinyl drywall corner beads also offers a perforated flange to enhance joint compound adhesion.

 Drywall Metal Corner Bead

-The galvanized steel or metal beads nail, staple, or screw in place with fasteners.
+The galvanized steel, aluminum, or metal beads nail, staple, or screw in place with fasteners.
 Then, joint compound mud is applied around the metal flange to create a smooth finished corner.

 The biggest manufacturer of metal corner bead is ClarkDietrich, which also manufactures and distributes steel studs and dozens of other metal building products.